karimbouafif/karimbouafif/README.md

 ### Hi there 👋

-:bulb: I'm an aspiring engineering student :star:
+:bulb: I'm an aspiring software developer  :star:

 :speech_balloon: Ask me about Anything if i can help i'll do my best :man: